arch8s/spring-2022/5.ADRs/ADR-007-hybrid-architecture.md

   - Databases used by serverless
   - Cold-boot latency
   - JSON for communication
-  - Technology stack will be from variety of programming languages, supported by cloud provider. <!-- One of the drivers to reject it // -->
+  - Technology stack will be from variety of programming languages, supported by cloud provider.

 - We need to define "the margin call" costs for using serverless

 **Risks:**